DisruptivelyUseful/handheld-light-graffiti/README.md

 {IMAGES}

-Not everyone wants to rip apart a big screen TV, however, so we have did some research and found that you can buy this style of lens on ebay for $5-$20.
+Not everyone wants to rip apart a big screen TV, however, so we did some research and found that you can buy this style of lens on ebay for $5-$20.
 You want to search for "projection television lens", and look for a lens that looks like this:

 {IMAGE}